UWPCE-PythonCert/Py300/source/iterables_generators.rst

 Each instance keeps its own state.

 Really just a shorthand for an iterator class that does the book keeping for you.

+To master yield, you must understand that when you call the function, the code you have written in the function body does not run.
+The function only returns the generator object.
+The actual code in the function is run when next() is called on the generator itself.

+And note that each time you call the "generator function" you get a new instance of a generator object that saves state separately from other instances.

 .. nextslide::